A set-theoretic analysis of the black hole entropy puzzle

 offering a natural way to normalize $Q_{C,[\Sigma]}$ to be {\it equal} to the entropy of the black hole i.e.

-Accepting this choice of normalization therefore a natural physical interpretation of this abstract conserved quantity also emerges, namely: {\it If a $4$ dimensional space-time $(M,g)$ is a solution of the vacuum Einstein's equation with vanishing cosmological constant and describes a single stationary asymptotically flat black hole then the secondary Noether charge associated to an orientation-preserving diffeomorphism invariance of general relativity is not zero and as a secondary conserved quantity is equal to the entropy of the black hole} (cf. \cite{dol,wal3}).
+Accepting this choice of normalization therefore a natural physical interpretation of this abstract secondary or topological conserved quantity also emerges, namely: {\it if a $4$ dimensional space-time $(N,h)$ is a solution of the vacuum Einstein's equation with vanishing cosmological constant and describes a single stationary asymptotically flat black hole then the secondary Noether charge associated with the orientation-preserving diffeomorphism invariance of general relativity is not zero and as a secondary conserved quantity is equal to the entropy of the black hole} (cf. \cite{dol,wal3}).
 Thus the point is that in this way black hole entropy is conceptionally connected with the invariance of the underlying differentiable manifold against its own diffeomorphisms.

-We are now in a position to make our crucial observation: Both the previously introduced set-theoretic entropy (\ref{entropia1}) previously (as the entropy of an abstract set in its manifold-macrostate) and the black hole entropy (\ref{entropia2}) here (as the Noether charge for the invariance of a stationary black hole space-time under diffeomorphisms) give rise to conserved quantities assigned to one and the same process namely the permutation of the points of a given differentiable manifold by diffeomorphisms.
+We are now in a position to make our crucial observation: both the introduced set-theoretic entropy (\ref{entropia1}) previously (as the entropy of an abstract set in its manifold-macrostate) and the black hole entropy (\ref{entropia2}) here (as the Noether charge for the invariance of a stationary black hole space-time under diffeomorphisms) give rise to conserved quantities assigned to one and the same process namely the permutation of the points of differentiable manifolds by diffeomorphisms.